practicalli-johnny/hack-the-tower-uk/index.md

 # Rough Schedule
-10.00 - Find the Salesforce office in Tower42 (see access detals), refreshments after your adventure 10.15 - Discuss your application ideas & how to build them.
+* 10.00 - Find the Salesforce office in Tower42 (see below), refreshments after your adventure
+* 10.15 - Discuss your application ideas & how to build them.
-10.45 - Split into groups and get going
+* 10.45 - Split into groups and get going
-13.00 - Lunch time (sandwiches, queche, fruit and drinks provided) 13.30 - Keep on hacking until you have had enough 16.00 - Show off projects (optional)
+* 13.00 - Lunch time (sandwiches, queche, fruit and drinks provided)
+* 13.30 - Keep on hacking until you have had enough
+* 16.00 - Show off projects (optional)

 # Important: Access details